ajstrand/personal-site/postTemplates/post.md

 # Learning Rust

-I wanted to learn rust, a systems programming language developed by MOzilla.
+I wanted to learn rust, a systems programming language developed by Mozilla.
 The only problem was that I was struggling for ideas for projects.

 I came across a post on Reddit about a guy recommending that people should